-This management's discussion and analysis serves as an introduction to the CPC's basic financial statements.
-The CPC's basic financial statements are: 1) the statement of net position, 2) the statement of revenues, expenses, and changes in fund net position, 3) the statement of cash flows, and 4) the notes to the financial statements.
+This Management's Discussion and Analysis serves as an introduction to the CPC's basic financial statements.
+The CPC's basic financial statements are: 1) the Statement of Net Position, 2) the Statement of Revenues, Expenses, and Changes in Net Position, 3) the Statement of Cash Flows, and 4) the Notes to the Financial Statements.

 The CPC's basic financial statements are prepared on the accrual basis of accounting in accordance with U.S. generally accepted accounting principles as promulgated by the Government Accounting Standards Board (GASB).
 The CPC is structured as an Enterprise Fund.
 Revenues are recognized when they are earned and expenses are recognized when they are incurred.
-See notes to the financial statements for the summary of the CPC's significant accounting policies.
+See the notes to the financial statements for the summary of the CPC's significant accounting policies.

-The statement of net position presents information on all of the CPC's assets and liabilities, with the difference between the two is reported as net position.
-The statement of revenues, expenses, and changes in fund net position presents the results of the CPC's operations.
-The statement of cash flows presents the cash flows generated by the CPC to meet its obligations.
-The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the basic financial statements.
+The Statement of Net Position presents information on all of the CPC's assets and liabilities, with the difference between the two reported as net position.
+The Statement of Revenues, Expenses, and Changes in Net Position presents the results of the CPC's operations.
+The Statement of Cash Flows presents the cash flows generated by the CPC to meet its current maturing obligations.
+The Notes to the Financial Statements provide additional information that is essential to a full understanding of the data provided in the basic financial statements.

-Presented below are the condensed statement of net position and condensed statement of revenues, expenses, and changes in fund net position as of and for the year ended June 30, 2016.
+Presented below are the condensed Statement of Net Position and condensed Statement of Revenues, Expenses, and Changes in Net Position as of and for the year ended June 30, 2018.

 Condensed Statement of Net Position

-Non-current assets \$ 487,700
+Non-current assets \$ 580,664

-Total assets 487,700
+Total assets 580,664

-Non-current liabilities 487,700
+Non-current liabilities 580,664

-Total liabilities 487,700
+Total liabilities 580,664

-Net position \$ -
+Net position

-Condensed Statement of Revenues, Expenses, and Changes in Fund Net Position
+Condensed Statement of Revenues, Expenses, and Changes in Net Position

-Revenues \$ 49
+Revenues \$ 23

-Expenses 49
+Expenses 23

+Net income (loss)

-Change in net position -
+Changes in net position

-Net position - beginning of year -
+Net position - beginning of year

-Net position - end of year \$ -
+Net position - end of year \$

-Crenshaw Project Corporation (A Component Unit of the Los Angeles County Metropolitan Statement of Net Position June 30, 2016 (Amounts expressed in thousands) Transportatio on Authority)
+(A Component Unit of the Los Angeles Metropolitan Transportation Authority)

+Statement of Net Position

+(Amounts expressed in thousands)

 Assets

-Non-current assets Due from LACMTA \$; 487,700
+Non-current assets Advances to LACMTA \$ 580,664

-Total assets \$; 487,700
+Total Assets 580,664

+Liabilities

-Liabilities Non-current liabilities
+Non-current liabilities Notes payable 580,664

+Total Liabilities 580,664

+Net Position \$